joeweiss/birdnet-models-nc-sa/README.md

 # birdnet-models-nc-sa

 Unofficial mirror of BirdNET-Analyzer models.
-This repo exists to assist in versioning and reproducability of analyses.
+This repo exists to assist in versioning and reproducibility of analyses.
 More info to come.

 ## License